Chances are you’re probably charging your smartphone wrong and doing more damage to your battery than you know.

 Ideally, you should charge your phone whenever it loses 10% of its battery.
 Though it may be a hassle to constantly plug your phone in, it will keep your smartphone battery performing optimally for longer.

 Lastly, keep your smartphone in a cool place since the batteries are sensitive to heat.
 That means don’t leave it in the sun or bring it into your hot yoga class with you.
 In fact, Apple even suggests users remove certain phone cases before charging their iPhones as some cases are known to insulate heat.
+If you notice any hardware issues with your iPhone, it’s best to have it inspected by a technician specializing in iphone repairs.

 Your smartphones do a lot of work for you so do it a favor and charge it properly.